Off-Ice Hockey Training for Unstoppable Strength and Speed

 If you suck at these, chances are, you're weak or fat.

-While some clueless people believe bench pressing (and upper body strength training in general) serves no other purpose than being a non-functional activity for vain people, the fact remains:
+While some clueless "hockey experts" insist that bench pressing (and upper body strength training in general) serves no other purpose than being a non-functional activity for vain people, the fact remains:

 Upper body muscle mass helps protect your joints in collisions and to remove opponents from the puck in the corners.